Stakeholder Communications

 E-Mail:wincsr@winfoundry.com

-Irregular:Official documents, and participation in seminars and conferences held by government
+Irregular:Official documents, and participation in seminars and conferences held by government, telephone communication

 Monthly:Reporting required information via the Market Observation Post System (MOPS)